Android-for-Python/Android-for-Python-Users/README.md

 A hidden directory (the name starts with a period) in the project path will cause this failure.
 This is a tool error.

 An app build error, try `python3 -m compileall main.py` to check for errors.

+## /usr/bin/gzip: 1: ELF : not found

+`/usr/bin/gzip: 1: ELF : not found`

+This is due to regressive behavior in WSL 1, [ref](https://askubuntu.com/questions/1417255/trying-to-unzip-a-tgz-in-wsl-but-get-elf-not-found-error).

+The fix is to upgrade to WSL 2.

 # Resources